 - Just before serving, take the meringue out of the oven and remove it gently from the foil and place on a plate.

-- Whip the cream with the vanilla extract until it forms peaks.
-Prepare the fruit by washing and slicing.
+- Whip the cream with the vanilla and icing sugar until it forms peaks and set aside.